BackofenLab/RNA-Playground/docs/ReadMe.txt

 /*-------------------------*/

 /*-----------------------------------------------------DEVELOPMENT----------------------------------------------------*/
-The "DNA"-bionformatics-part of
+The DNA-bionformatics-part of
-the project was developed by Alexander Mattheis with the cross-platform IDE "PhpStorm 2017.2.4".
+the project was developed by Alexander Mattheis (supervised by Martin Raden) with the cross-platform IDE "PhpStorm 2017.2.4".

 /*----------------------------------------------EXTENDING VISUALIZATION-----------------------------------------------*/
 All functions which are used for visualization like highlighting, drawing arrows